Sperax/Demeter-Protocol/CONTRIBUTING.md

 Currently, Demeter protocol is only open for adding new protocols to our growing list of protocols which offers incentivized liquidity pools.

+If you want to get in touch with the maintainers for any doubt or question, you can drop a message in `#engineering-dev` room in our official [Discord](https://discord.com/invite/cFdcvj9jMm).

 ## Development Workflow

 To set up a development environment for Demeter Protocol, follow these steps: